Posted by Patrick Corvington, CEO, Corporation for National and Community Service on June 10, 2010

 On May 25, the First Lady welcomed nearly 100 local students to the White House to kick off the South Lawn Series - events throughout the summer season to bring local children, sports leagues, community programs and coaches to the South Lawn to participate in sports, games and activities.

-Posted by Kori Schulman, The White House on April 8, 2010
+Posted by Kori Schulman, Associate Director of New Media at the White House on May 20, 2010

 Mrs. Obama invited Mexico's First Lady Margarita Zavala to the New Hampshire Estates Elementary School in Silver Spring, Maryland for a Let's Move! event, as part of the Administration's activities to welcome the President and First Lady of Mexico.